Your cart is currently empty!

 Can you make mindfulness and self-compassion real simple?
 I'm in a hurry

 OK!
-Using ‘O for Observe’ and ‘K for Kindness’.
-‘OK’ is the simplest way of quickly steering yourself out of distress and judgement, into a place of compassion and strength.
-More here.
+Using 'O for Observe' and 'K for Kindness'.
+'OK' is the simplest way of quickly steering yourself out of distress and judgement, into a place of compassion and strength.
+I explain in ‘OK’: two letters for two steps to mindfulness and compassion.

 If that's too simple for you, I give more guidance on more steps on I say more on the why of self-compassion on 'Self-compassion: how to recover your inner strength'.
 And more in my book and my Bitesize audios.